 - Without hardware support it is not feasible to separate the virtual address spaces of the processes.
-This means the OS designer has limited choices. - If the mix of applications is not well defined, it is hard to select the best solution.
-Then, considerations other than security become more important.
+Most processors use register pairs or descriptors that indicate the base (start) of a memory unit (segment) and its length or limit.
+[Sil05]. - If the mix of applications is not well defined, it is hard to select the best solution.
+Then considerations other than security become more important.

-Related patterns
+3.8 Related patterns

-- Secure Process.
-The interaction between processes depends strongly on the virtual address space configuration, which can affect security, performance, and sharing properties of the processes. - Controlled Virtual Address Space [1, 5].
+- Secure Process/Thread.
+The interaction between processes depends strongly on the virtual address space configuration, which can affect security, performance, and sharing properties of the processes. - Controlled Virtual Address Space [Fer02, Sch06].
 A VAS is assigned to each process that can be accessed according to the rights of the process.
 The Virtual Address Space Structure is applied first to select the appropriate structure.
-Once selected, the VAS is secured using the approach of the Controlled Virtual Space pattern. - The Secure Layers pattern [18].
-The VAS is assigned to one of the kernel layers but it needs to interact with other layers, including the hardware layer and the file layer.
+Once selected, the VAS is secured using the approach of the Controlled Virtual Space pattern.